Guidelines for Selecting an IAQ Consultant

 - Have you dealt with this type of problem before?
 How often?
 For how many years?

-- How did you investigate the issue and what are the results?
+- How did you investigate the issue and what were the results?
+Can you share an example report that describes the methods, findings and recommendations for a similar requested service?

 - Ask for references of clients who had similar problems.